Flow-Scanner/lightning-flow-scanner-core/README.md

 ## Usage

-The Lightning Flow Scanner Core can be used as a dependency in Node.js and browser environments, or used as a standalone UMD module.
+`lightning-flow-scanner-core` can be used as a dependency in Node.js and browser environments, or as a standalone UMD module.

 ### Examples